Cameron Students posing for a picture on Campus

 Tuition Waivers

-A tuition waiver for Oklahoma residents waives the designated amount of tuition only and is credited against the in-state tuition rate.
+A tuition waiver for Oklahoma residents waives the designated amount of tuition and is credited against the in-state tuition rate.
 Students are responsible for all fees.
-Non-resident and Texas county tuition waivers waive the tuition difference between the in-state and non-resident rate.
+Non-resident and Texas county tuition waivers waive the tuition difference between the in-state and non-resident rates.
 These students are responsible for the remaining tuition costs and all fees.

 Scholarships